Terry Sullivan (Brookside): Reception

 Terry and Barry provided Harry Enfield an inspiration for his famous Liverpudlian sketches titled The Scousers, which appeared on his television show, Harry Enfield's Television Programme.
 The main characters named Terry, Barry and Garry mimicked Terry's appearance complete with perms, moustaches and shell-suits.
 Regan and Usher later guest starred in a Scousers sketch during the episode broadcast on 30 April 1992.
 It featured them meeting their counterparts during comedic pre-wedding sketch.
-Marianne Jones from The Telegraph Magazine said the "scallywag fashion" trend had been "lampooned" in British culture, using Enfield's mocking of Terry and Barry as a prime example.
+Marianne Jones from The Telegraph said the "scallywag fashion" trend had been "lampooned" in British culture, using Enfield's mocking of Terry and Barry as a prime example.

 Terry and Barry's long endured on-screen partnership was profiled in Lorna Hughes' (Liverpool Echo) feature on Brookside's "best couples".
 Hughes called them "besties" who "had a true but deeply dysfunctional friendship, which somehow survived Barry being responsible for the death of Terry's wife Sue and son Danny."
-Brain Sharper's Foster said that Terry and Barry were well known for their "bromance" and assessed that they were a duo with consistent "clandestine activities in the works, such as insurance scams and selling faulty devices for rip-off prices."
 Angie Sammons from Liverpool Confidential stated that Terry and Barry are unforgettable characters.
+Frances Traynor from Liverpool Echo branded Terry and Barry as "loveable scallies" and that most things they got involved with failed.
+She included the duo trying to sink their car, their violent beach showdown and Terry's involvement in the cult as some of Brookside's most memorable storylines.
+In the book, "The Guinness Book of Classic British TV", authors Paul Cornell, Martin Day and Keith Topping wrote that Terry and Barry's relationship had "many ups and downs".
+They profiled that "Terry was an accomplice to Barry's dodgy money making schemes.
+He was always expected to comply, regardless of risk, and only occasionally refused."
+They noted that Terry became unstable via the cult story and rather than "come to his senses", he blamed Barry for the house explosion.
+They assessed that during this era, Terry was portrayed "by now as mad as toast dipped in scouse."
+They concluded that the friendship was not all losses on Terry's behalf, noting that Barry "inevitably" chose Terry over his girlfriend Penny Crosbie (Mary Tamm).